 Gardens of Rouen’s Old Town

-The city centre of Rouen is a dense area where parks and gardens are quite rare.
-Therefore there are three parks worth mentioning: the Albane garden flanking the cathedral, the Square Verdrel and the Gardens of the City-Hall.
+Rouen Old Town is a dense area where parks and gardens are quite rare.
+Therefore, three parks worth mentioning are the Albane Garden flanking the cathedral, the Square Verdrel, and the Gardens of the City Hall.

 The Albane Garden of the Cathedral

-The garden is in fact the site of a cloister of which the only completed part was the eastern gallery.
-This green space is now known as Cour d’Albane and was recently renovated.
+The garden is, in fact, the site of a cloister, of which the only completed part was the eastern gallery.
+This green space, which was recently renovated, is now known as Cour d’Albane.

 Square Verdrel

-Square Verdrel is a public garden of 9,000 m2 created by Émile Beaucantin during the Second Empire and inaugurated in 1863 by then Mayor of Rouen Charles Verdrel.
+Square Verdrel is a 9,000 m2 public garden created by Émile Beaucantin during the Second Empire and inaugurated in 1863 by the then-Mayor of Rouen, Charles Verdrel.
 It is located between the Fine Arts Museum and the rue Jeanne d’Arc.
 It features a small water pond surmounted by rocks and a waterfall.

 Thank you for this blog post.
 Rouen was the first stop of our bus tour of Normandy 2 summers ago.
 It was wonderful revisiting these amazing sites and buildings through your lens.
 I am reminded again of the history and importance behind the many photos that I took during our tour.